apiaryio/dredd/docs/how-it-works.rst

 URI Parameters
 ~~~~~~~~~~~~~~

-Both `API Blueprint <https://apiblueprint.org/>`__ and :openapi:`2` allow usage of URI templates (API Blueprint fully implements :rfc:`6570`, OpenAPI 2 templates are much simpler).
+Both `API Blueprint`_ and `OpenAPI 2`_ allow usage of URI templates (API Blueprint fully implements :rfc:`6570`, OpenAPI 2 templates are much simpler).
 In order to have an API description which is testable, you need to describe all required parameters used in URI (path or query) and provide sample values to make Dredd able to expand URI templates with given sample values.
 Following rules apply when Dredd interpolates variables in a templated URI, ordered by precedence:

 1. Sample value, in OpenAPI 2 available as the ``x-example`` vendor extension property (:ref:`docs <example-values-for-request-parameters>`).
 2. Value of ``default``.